The Nightwalker and the Nocturnal Picaresque

 According to a predictable formula, the author of The Midnight-Ramble thus has it both ways: he contrives a daring fantasy of female independence and, at the last minute, presses it into the service of a patriarchal doctrine.
 As in the "Evening Rambles" described in Dunton’s Night-Walker and other nocturnal picaresques, hedonistic and moralistic impulses cannot be dissociated in The Midnight-Ramble.
 Perhaps the importance of the Protestant ethic to the spirit of capitalism, as the latter materialized in late seventeenth- and eighteenth-century London, meant that these impulses were necessarily complicit.

-Matthew Beaumont’s most recent book is Nightwalking: A Nocturnal History of London (2015).
+Matthew Beaumont’s most recent book is The Walker: On Finding and Losing Yourself in the Modern City (2020).
 He teaches in the Department of English at UCL, and is a co-director of the UCL Urban Lab.
-He is also the author of Utopia Ltd. (2005) and The Spectre of Utopia (2012), and the co-author, with Terry Eagleton, of The Task of the Critic (2009).
+He is also the author of Utopia Ltd. (2005), The Spectre of Utopia (2012), and Nightwalking: A Nocturnal History of London (2015) and the co-author, with Terry Eagleton, of The Task of the Critic (2009).
 He has edited several essay collections, including Restless Cities (2010).